 Our Swiss 4000m Ski Tour explores the Saas Tal – Zermatt region, which is home to the greatest number of 4000m ski peaks anywhere in the Alps.
 Our aim is to climb as many as possible during the week, whilst staying in a variety of valley bases and high mountain huts along the way.
 This is a classic high altitude ski tour that involves the ascent of several 4000m summits.

-Good levels of fitness are required, as well as the ability to acclimatise quickly.
+Good levels of fitness are required, as well as the ability to acclimatise quickly – ideally!
 Some nights are spent in the valley and some up in huts.
-You need to be prepared to accept changes in the itinerary, as stable weather and snow conditions are required to complete the full trip – however, some of the peaks can be climbed in most conditions.
+Stable weather and snow conditions are required to complete the full trip – however, some of the peaks can be climbed in most conditions and many variations are possible.
+A classic trip to one of the most impressive regions of the Alps, that should be on every serious ski tourers list.

 This is an advanced level trip.
 To take part you should be at Fitness Level 3-4 and Tech Level 3-4 (see our Fitness/Experience guidelines).
 You need previous multiday ski touring experience in order to join this tour.
 Some roped climbing or cramponing experience is also required.
 The week includes 6-8 hour days and some long (1200m+) climbs, so you can expect to be skinning for 3-6 hours a day.
 Type of ascent: we use 25% uplift and 75% skinning on the tour – approx 6700m skinning up, 9000m skiing down, all at high altitude.